-LABEL DESCRIPTION Option Select the trap type you want to configure here.
-Slot Select the slot number that represents the Switch in a stack.
-Port This field displays a port number.
-In stacking mode, the first number represents the slot and the second the port number.
-(Standalone Settings in this row apply to all ports. mode) Use this row only if you want to make some settings the same for all ports.
-Use this row first to set the common settings and then make adjustments on a port-by-port basis.
-Note: Changes in this row are copied to all the ports as soon as you make them.
-1/ (Stacking mode) Settings in this row apply to all ports for the Switch represented by the slot ID (in stacking mode).
-Use this row only if you want to make some of the settings the same for all ports.
+LABEL DESCRIPTION Port This field displays the port number.
+In stacking mode, the first number represents the slot ID and the second is the port number.
+Please note that the default stacking ports (the last four ports of your Switch) cannot be configured.
+They are reserved for stacking only.
+Settings in this row apply to all ports.
+Use this row only if you want to make some settings the same for all ports.
 Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
 Active Select this check box to enable the sending of SNMP traps on this port.
 The Switch sends the related traps received on this port to the SNMP manager.
 Clear this check box to disable the sending of SNMP traps on this port.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.